 - Pipe stars around the outside of the middle of the doughnut, this creates a tidy, professional finish.

-Serve your Black Forest Giant Doughnut cut into generous slices, with a smile and a lovely hot drink!
+Serve the Black Forest Giant Doughnut cut into generous slices, with a smile and a lovely hot drink!

-Such a stunning, yet easy to accomplish bake.
-A slice of Black Forest Giant Doughnut is bound to evoke memories of the retro gateaux and break out smiles once tasted and devoured!
+Finally this is a stunning, yet easy to accomplish bake.
+Since a slice of Black Forest Giant Doughnut is bound to evoke memories of the retro gateaux and break out smiles once tasted and devoured!

 If you have enjoyed this Black Forest Giant Doughnut Recipe here are some others you may like to try: